Mykees/MkTagBundle/README.md

 	}
 	```

-2. Install package:
+or

 	```
 	$ php composer.phar require mykees/symfony2-tagbundle
 	```

-3. Add this bundle to your application's kernel :
+2. Add this bundle to your application's kernel :

 	```php
 	$bundles = array(